Successful Career Start Thanks to Transfer to Chemnitz

 Since July 2019, Hannah has been working for the Youth Migration Service (JMD) of AWO Soziale Dienste Chemnitz und Umgebung gGmbH in the project "JMD Respekt Coaches."
 A friend from the "kulturcampus" made Gerold aware of the position.
 As a respect coach, she coordinates projects, workshops and project weeks with external providers of political education.
 She also carries out projects herself on topics such as democracy, discrimination, social interaction and bullying.
 "The job combines everything that was important to me for my future job.
 I can coordinate projects and implement them myself.
 In addition, the project stands and works for values that are essential for me and for which I also stand as a private person.
 This is one of the most important factors for me."

 In the future Hannah would like to establish many more exciting projects at her school.
 At the moment she is working on opening up the school to students, for example as a teacher of an afternoon course.
 This networking should also bring added value for the city of Chemnitz.
 In addition, she continues to be committed to the "F.R.I.E.N.D.S. of TU Chemnitz."

 Hannah Gerold also has an important tip for all future graduates: "The things that enriched my studies the most were the part-time jobs and volunteer work in which I could also apply what I had learned.
 That makes learning more fun.
 I can recommend that to everyone."
 Commitment pays off and helps you get a job.

-(Interview: Maria Hauschild / Translation: Chelsea Burris)
+(Author: Maria Hauschild / Translation: Chelsea Burris)